-What the Beatles Can Teach Us About Creativity and Entrepreneurship
+What The Sims Can Teach Us About the Creative Economy and Digital Entrepreneurship

 On February 7, 1964, the Beatles landed in the U.S., kicking off the era of “Beatlemania.”
 But what does that have to do with the